Spaceballs: Plot

-In a galaxy very, very, very, very far away, the ruthless Spaceballs, led by President Skroob, have squandered their planet's atmosphere.
+In a galaxy "very, very, very, very far away", the ruthless Spaceballs, led by President Skroob, have squandered their planet's atmosphere.
 Desperate for oxygen, Skroob hatches a plan to steal it from the neighboring planet Druidia by obtaining the code to its air shield, destroying Druidia in the process.

 On Druidia, the spoiled Princess Vespa flees an arranged marriage to the narcoleptic Prince Valium, having already rejected all other suitors in her search for true love.
 Meanwhile, mercenary Lone Starr and his half-man, half-dog companion Barf are contacted by crime boss Pizza the Hutt, who demands repayment of a one-million space buck debt.
 King Roland of Druidia offers Starr the same amount to rescue Vespa and her droid servant, Dot Matrix.

-Aboard their Winnebago spaceship Eagle 5, Starr and Barf rescue the pair just before they are captured by the Spaceball ship Spaceball One, commanded by Colonel Sandurz and Skroob's enforcer, Dark Helmet, who wields the mystical power of the Schwartz.
-However, Eagle5 runs out of fuel, forcing Starr to crash-land on the desert moon of Vega.
+Aboard their Winnebago RV spaceship Eagle 5, Starr and Barf rescue the pair just before they are captured by the Spaceball ship Spaceball One, commanded by Colonel Sandurz and Skroob's enforcer, Dark Helmet, who wields the mystical power of the Schwartz.
+However, Eagle 5 runs out of fuel, forcing Starr to crash-land on the desert moon of Vega.

 The four wander through the scorching landscape, with Starr and Vespa exchanging barbed remarks and mutual attraction.
 They cannot act on their feelings, however, as Vespa is duty-bound to marry a prince.
-They collapse from the heat, but are rescued by the Dink-Dinks, a group of robed, diminutive aliens, and taken to the hidden temple of Yogurt, a wise sage who breaks the fourth wall to shamelessly advertise Spaceballs merchandise.
-Yogurt guides Starr in using the Schwartz, using a ring to channel its power.
-He also deciphers Starr's medallion—found with him as an abandoned baby—but withholds its meaning.
+They collapse from the heat, but are rescued by the Dink-Dinks, a group of robed, diminutive aliens, and taken to the hidden temple of Yogurt, a wise sage who breaks the fourth wall to advertise fictitious Spaceballs tie-in merchandise.
+Yogurt guides Starr in using the Schwartz and a ring to channel its power.
+He also deciphers Starr's medallion–found with him as an abandoned baby–but withholds its meaning.